ezchat/backend/README.md

 Once done, run `\venv\Scripts\activate` in the command line to activate the virtual environment on Windows, or `source venv/bin/activate` on Linux.
 This will replace your `python` and `pip` executables for the current terminal with PATH and allow you to use these executables directly.
 When finished working, type `deactivate` on either platform to deactivate the environment (or close the terminal).

-To install the necessary packages (CherryPy, Flake8, Pylint and Flask), run `pip install -r requirements.txt` and to save dependencies after installing a package, run `pip freeze > requirements.txt`.
+To install the necessary packages (CherryPy, Flake8 and pylint), run `pip install -r requirements.txt` and to save dependencies after installing a package, run `pip freeze > requirements.txt`.

-VSCode will automatically detect the virtual environment and use packages inside the venv when using the Python extension.
-PyCharm may or may not do the same.
+VSCode and PyCharm will automatically detect the virtual environment and use packages inside the venv (requires the Python extension on VSCode).
+Both support debugging on this project as well.
+VSCode is further configured to properly lint code with Flake8 and pylint (PyCharm uses built-in linters).